Florida State Road 20: County Road 0120

 County Road 0120 (CR 0120) is a short piece of an old alignment of State Road 20, at the Liberty/Leon County Line.
 CR 0120 only extends a couple of tenths of a mile (about 300 m) to the Ochlockonee River, where the old bridge has been dismantled; thus, it no longer connects, to Leon County CR 20, on the other side of the river.

 The reasons for a realignment were to straighten out the curve on the Leon County side and to bypass a residential area.
 Along CR 0120, are entrances to a couple of residences and an abandoned gas station.

 County Road 20A

 County Road 20A is a suffixed county alternate route on the south side of SR 20 in western Putnam County.
 It begins at the southern terminus of State Road 21 in McMeekin, and runs southeast towards Johnson, and Edgar, finally reaching Interlachen, where it turns north to meet SR 20 again.

+Palatka truck route

+Florida State Truck Route 20 in Palatka, Florida was designated in order to divert trucks from the narrow and low bridge for the CSX Sanford Subdivision over SR 20.
+The truck route begins at the intersection with State Road 19, and follows that route north in an overlap that terminates at State Road 100.
+From there the truck route overlaps SR 100 individually until it reaches the western terminus of the overlap with U.S. Route 17.
+US 17-SR 100-Truck Route 20 all run over the abandoned grade crossing for the right-of-way of the former Atlantic Coast Line Railroad Rochelle Branch, then curves back to the east.
+The routes encounter the railroad line that mainline SR 20 crosses under, at a grade crossing with the Palatka Amtrak station to the north and the Palatka Police Station to the south.
+Truck Route 20 finally ends at 9th Street as it rejoins its parent route.